Danielle Friedman

 Photo by Bellocchio Fotografie

-Some of the musicians and educators who had the biggest impact on Danielle's development as a musician include Anat Fort, Rea Barness, Yuval Cohen, Steve Cardenas, Benita Meshulam, and Cecil Bridgewater.
+Some of the musicians and educators who had the biggest impact on Friedman’s development as a musician include Anat Fort, Rea Barness, Yuval Cohen, Steve Cardenas, Benita Meshulam, and Cecil Bridgewater.

-Danielle’s debut album "School of Fish” was recorded with her New York Trio in Brooklyn in 2017, with Aron Caceres on bass, and David Jimenez on drums.
-The album was released alongside a European tour in 2018 and received excellent reviews from acclaimed magazines.
+Danielle’s debut album "School of Fish” was recorded with her New York Trio in Brooklyn in 2017, with Aron Caceres on bass and David Jimenez on drums.
+The album was released alongside a short European tour in 2018 and received excellent reviews from acclaimed magazines.

 With dancer and choreographer Doron Perk, she formed D&DF&P - a free-form duet using music and dance as languages.
-The duo debuted in New York in 2017, and has since taken their performance to International stages, including the Edinburgh and Camden Fringe Festivals.
+The duo debuted in 2017 in Dixon’s Place New York City, and continued to perform on International stages, including the Edinburgh Fringe Festival, Kunstkooperative Berlin, Ha’teiva TLV and Camden Fringe Festival.
+The project received a young artists scholarship from the Israeli culture ministry in 2019.

-Inclined to explore a new musical context, she moved to Berlin in 2018, where she has been collaborating on many projects;
+Inclined to explore a new musical context, she moved to Berlin in 2018, where she has been working on and collaborating with many projects;

 During the pandemic, she founded Zahir with musicians Lisa Hoppe and Lucia Boffo.
 Embracing their multiple belongings and interconnections with each other, they developed tenderly improvised, bold, and humorous original music, rooted in jazz and spinning freely wherever their associations would take them.

 Shortly after, Friedman joined freshly formed Lisa Hoppe’s YSOP - an international band of musicians from Switzerland, France, Germany, and Israel.
-The unorthodox line-up (for jazz at least), consisting of vocals, violin, trombone, piano, and upright bass, melts together acoustic and electrified sounds and creates an unusual statement of chamber music.
-Together they won the Transnational Jazz competition in 2021 and have since toured and recorded their debut album.
+The unorthodox line-up (for jazz at least), consisting of vocals, violin/cello, trombone, piano, and upright bass, melts together acoustic and electrified sounds and creates an unusual statement of chamber music.
+Together they won the Transnational Jazz competition in 2021 and have since toured and recorded their debut album “Faking an inperfect Utopia” - nominated for Deutscher Jazzpreis ‘Best Debut Album of the Year 2024’.

-Friedman is performing in various venues and festivals in Europe, including Berlin Jazz Woche, Bejazz transnational jazz festival, Donau115, and Jazzkeller69, To name a few, with her projects and bands.
+Danielle Friedman is a musician who’s musical exploration knows no boundaries.
+She is interested in any kind of music that is real, deep, humurous, touching, and groovy.
+Friedman can be found performing on various stages and festivals in Europe, including Reeperbahn Festival, Berlin Jazz Woche, Bejazz transnational jazz festival, most wanted music: showcase, Donau115, Bird’s eye jazz club, and Jazzkeller69, To name a few, with her projects and bands.

 Photo by Bellocchio Fotografie